James Richard Myers

 James Richard (“Rick”) Myers concentrates his practice in civil litigation (trials), agricultural law, bankruptcy, debtor/creditor relations, property law and insurance law.

-While in law school, Myers was a member of the Northern Illinois Law Review, where he served as an assistant editor.
-Mr. Myers was involved in moot court, and received a Competition Prize for his legal brief.
-Myers was on the Dean’s List (honor roll) each term he was in law school, and he received American Jurisprudence Awards for his study of Torts and Contracts.
-Prior to law school, Myers received a Bachelor of Science degree in Environmental Science from the Lyman Briggs School at Michigan State University in 1991.
+While in law school, Rick was a member of the Northern Illinois Law Review, where he served as an assistant editor.
+He was involved in moot court, and received a Competition Prize for his legal brief.
+He was on the Dean’s List (honor roll) each term he was in law school, and he received American Jurisprudence Awards for his study of Torts and Contracts.
+Prior to law school, Rick received a Bachelor of Science degree in Environmental Science from the Lyman Briggs School at Michigan State University.

-During his first two years of law school, Myers clerked at a litigation firm in St. Charles, Illinois.
-Myers spent the summer before graduation as a summer associate at an Aurora, Illinois firm specializing in bankruptcy reorganizations.
+During his first two years of law school, Mr. Myers clerked at a litigation firm in St. Charles, Illinois.
+He spent the summer before graduation as a summer associate at an Aurora, Illinois firm that focused in bankruptcy reorganizations.
 During his third year of law school, Myers was a research assistant for Professor A. Samuel Oddi, who lectured in torts and intellectual property law.
-Myers is a member of the Illinois State Bar Association where he currently serves as a member of the Agricultural Law Section Council (Chair 2010-2011) and the Commercial Banking, Collections and Bankruptcy Section Council.
+He is a member of the Illinois State Bar Association where he currently serves as a member of the Agricultural Law Section Council (Chair 2010-2011) and the Commercial Banking, Collections and Bankruptcy Section Council.
 He is also a member in good standing of the Fayette County Bar Association.

-Myers holds a diploma for completing the National Institute of Trial Advocacy’s National Program, an intensive two-week trial skills course held in Boulder, Colorado.
+Rick holds a diploma for completing the National Institute of Trial Advocacy’s National Program, an intensive two-week trial skills course held in Boulder, Colorado.
 He has spoken on bankruptcy and agricultural reorganization issues for the Illinois State Bar Association’s Continuing Legal Education Program.
-Mr. Myers serves as a Special Assistant Attorney General for the State of Illinois, representing the People in eminent domain and related land acquisition matters.
-Myers was a panelist during the 55th Annual Meeting of the Seventh Circuit Bar Association held in Chicago, Illinois, which discussed the American Jury Project with federal judges and attorneys from throughout central and southern Illinois.
+He serves as a Special Assistant Attorney General for the State of Illinois, representing the People in eminent domain and related land acquisition matters.
+He was a panelist during the 55th Annual Meeting of the Seventh Circuit Bar Association held in Chicago, Illinois, which discussed the American Jury Project with federal judges and attorneys from throughout central and southern Illinois.
+Myers has been selected by his peers as a Leading Lawyer in several areas of the law, including Agriculture Law and Commercial Litigation.

-Mr. Myers is a past president of the Vandalia Chamber of Commerce and of the Family YMCA of Fayette County, having served in that role for eleven years.
-Myers was honored by the Vandalia Chamber of Commerce with an Abe Award for his service to the community.
+Rick is a past president of the Vandalia Chamber of Commerce and of the Family YMCA of Fayette County, having served in that role for eleven years.
+He was honored by the Vandalia Chamber of Commerce with an Abe Award for his service to the community.
 He is a member of Bethel Baptist Church in rural Vandalia.

 James Richard Myers was born November 1, 1967, in Midland, Michigan.
-Myers lived in Hong Kong and Baton Rouge, Louisiana before graduating from St. Charles (Illinois) High School in June, 1986.
-Mr. Myers and his wife, Dana, reside in rural Fayette County with their youngest child, Andrew.
+He lived in Hong Kong and Baton Rouge, Louisiana before graduating from St. Charles (Illinois) High School in June, 1986.
+Rick and his wife, Dana, reside in rural Fayette County with their youngest child, Andrew.
 Of the older, Holly is a nurse in Texas, Heidi is a park ranger with the Army Corps of Engineers and Audrey is a college student.